Calendar.java

 * Compilation: javac Calendar.java

-* Execution: java Calendar M Y
+* Execution: java Calendar month year

 *

-* calendar for that month.
+* and prints a calendar for that month.

 *